RuquiaAlam/React-Assignment1/README.md

 # What are async and defer?

 - Async allows script to run as soon as it is loaded without blocking other elements on the page.
 Defer means script will only execute after the page has finished loading.

+# care vs tilde

+In summary, tilde( ~ ) and caret( ^ ) are two symbols used to specify version ranges in package. json .
+Tilde( ~ ) allows for patch updates, while caret( ^ ) allows for both minor and patch updates.13-Jun-2023